 Do not submit letters of recommendation with your USF application.
 Refer to Step 2.

-The following application materials must be submitted electronically via SlideRoom by January 15 (to be considered for the Fall semester, with a final deadline of April 15) or October 15 (to be considered for the Spring semester).
+The following application materials must be submitted electronically via SlideRoom by February 1 (for priority consideration for funding for the Fall semester, with a final deadline of April 15) or October 15 (to be considered for the Spring semester).

 A typed research paper, written in English, in PDF format dealing with a topic in art history or relevant research.

 There is no length requirement for the research paper.
 The research paper must be a typed, clean copy without written comments and corrections.
 It should deal with a topic in art history or other relevant research and should demonstrate your ability to write, research, and think critically.